 Right now w.e.f., 12 July 2019, the Government of Uttarakhand has closed the Laxma Jhula bridge for all traffic and pedestrian.
 The government has taken such initiative for replacing the old bridge with the new one.

 Lakshman Jhula is one of the most popular tourist attractions and a prominent landmark of Rishikesh.
 It is a 450 feet long hanging bridge across the mighty Ganga River at a height of 70 feet.

-The bridge is of mythological importance of Ramayana.
+The bridge is of the mythological importance of Ramayana.
 Meanwhile, devotees believe that long ago, Lord Laxamana constructed this bridge.
-On both the sides of Lakshmana Jhula, there are local markets of worship items and books on religious topics.
+On both sides of Lakshmana Jhula, there are local markets of worship items and books on religious topics.
 Likewise, there are shops selling gems, locally-made handicraft items as well as precious and semi-precious jewelry.

 The crossing of Ganga River along 'Ram Jhula'

 Ram Jhula is one of the most popular attractions of Rishikesh.
 It is an iron suspension bridge and is a landmark of Rishikesh.
-Ram Jhula lies at 3 Km north of Rishikesh.
+Ram Jhula lies 3 Km north of Rishikesh.

 So, Ram Jhula is over river Ganges to cross the river between Shivananda Ashram and Sawargashram.
 On both the points (start and end) of the bridge, there are various temples as well as Ashram.
 Apart from these, there are markets too, selling worship articles, religious and spiritual books, key rings, etc. Besides, savoring local sweet delicacies is also a must.

 Here river Ganga flows between the stunning Himalayas below the bridge with full force.
 As a result, Tourists enjoy the fresh air and sound of flowing water, the scenic beauty of the region from the bridge.
 Do not forget to capture the beautiful scenery in your cameras.